davidgiven/cowgol/doc/bbcdist.md

 To use, simply boot the disk with SHIFT+BREAK and it'll run the compiler, turning a source file called `$.TestProg` into a binary called `$.cow/out`.
+(The first time you run it it will precompile the standard library, which saves time on subsequent runs.)

 If you don't have one of these, here's a screencast.